 Below are pictures from the parish's history:

-A map of East Wickham in 1909.
-Mostly farm land and orchards back then.
-(Image courtesy of Bexley Archives):
+In 1909 East Wickham comprised mostly farm land and orchards (Image courtesy of Bexley Archives):

 Sanctuary of the old church: